 First, lay the wrapper on a flat surface and spoon some of the avocado fillings in the wrapper's center.

 Next, fold like an envelope, bringing the corner over the filling and bringing each side in.

 Roll toward the top, keeping the avocado filling inside the wrapper.

-Once all your filling is rolled inside the wrappers, you bake in the oven or air-fry in an air fryer.
+Once all your filling is rolled inside the wrappers, bake them in the oven or the air fryer.